WellthCare

 Important for WellthCare Users

-Because WellthCare gamifies preventive care and ties it to Store rewards and automatic Pension contributions, updating dependent status ensures every covered family member can start earning.
-For example, a newborn’s well-child visits and vaccines become qualifying actions that trigger free Store dollars and retirement deposits-for the employee and family.
-Prompt reporting unlocks these benefits immediately.
+WellthCare gamifies preventive care and ties it to Store rewards and automatic Pension contributions.
+Updating dependent status means every family member can start earning.
+For example, a newborn's well-child visits and vaccines trigger free Store dollars and retirement deposits for both employee and family.
+Report promptly to unlock these benefits right away.

 Step 5: Confirm Compliance and Documentation